Geodesics with one self-intersection, and other stories: Geodesics with a single intersection on general hyperbolic surfaces

 Letting $l(a, b) = \ell(a) + \ell(b),$ we see that

 Let $l_1 = \max(l(a, b)/2), \ell(c)/2).$ and let $l(a, b, c)/2 = (k+1)l_1,$ where $k \leq 1.$ Then,

 So, for large $l(a, b),$ we see that

 From this, and the results of Rivin( \cite{geomded})and Mirzakhani (\cite{mirzakhcurves}, see also \cite{rivinmirzakh}) we see that the order of growth of the number of geodesics with a single double point is the same as the order of growth of an orbit of a multicurve.
-By the results of Mirzakhani \cite{mirzakhcurves} on the \emph{equidistribution} of the mapping class orbit of a multicurve in measured lamination space, we get: \begin{theorem} The number of the geodesics of length not exceeding $L$ in the mapping class group orbit of a geodesic with a single double point on $S$ is asymptotic to
+By the results of Mirzakhani \cite{mirzakhcurves} on the \emph{equidistribution} of the mapping class orbit of a multicurve in measured lamination space (and hence the equidistribution of the various ratios of lengths), we get: \begin{theorem} The number of the geodesics of length not exceeding $L$ in the mapping class group orbit of a geodesic with a single double point on $S$ is asymptotic to $L^{\dim \teich(S)}.$ \end{theorem} \begin{corollary} The number of geodesics with a single double point of length not exceeding $L$ is asymptotic to $L^{\dim \teich(S)}.$ \end{corollary} \begin{proof} The result is immediate from Theorem \ref{mainthm} and the observation that there is a finite number of mapping class orbits of geodesics with a bounded number of self-intersections. \end{proof}